rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 pyenv install --list
 ```

-You will se a large list of Python versions.
+You will see a large list of Python versions.
 You can pick one to install it, let's say 3.9.1:

 ```
 pyenv install 3.9.1